ljunggren/boozang-docs/README.md

 **CSV data**

 CSV data allows you to handle a large collection of Objects and copy data from software such as Excel.
-Simply create a name for the collection, such as inventory items.
+Create a name for the collection, such as inventory items.
 Start by adding the field names as headings separated by tab-spaces.
 When you are done defining the data hit Enter and fill out the values tab-separated.
-Pro-tip: You can copy a whole table from Excel simply by using copy-paste.
+Pro-tip: You can copy a whole table from Excel by using copy-paste.

 *Tip: CSV data can be used to drive data loops.*